Your vehicle may be one of the most expensive items you buy.

 The value of your vehicle will be increased if you have kept up with scheduled maintenance — and can prove it, according to the Department of Motor Vehicles.
 Keeping receipts from your maintenance can help you create a service record.

 Parking lots are usually devoid of any shade.
 Sometimes you can find a bit of it on the edges.
 If you agree with Murphy’s law, the shade will be farthest from the entrance of your destination.
+If you cant park in the shade, consider buying a sun protector for your windshield.

-By parking in the shade you’re going to be winning on two fronts.
+By parking in the shade, you’re going to be winning on two fronts.
 You will be protecting your car from harmful weathering effects of the sun.
 And you will be improving your health by walking a little extra each day.

 When at home, park your car in a garage if possible, or consider purchasing a sun canopy designed for your specific vehicle.